gautamdev17/Verilog/4x4_NOC_ROUTER/REQUEST_COMPUTE/what-why-how.md

 - RC must be gated by FIFO `valid`/`not empty` — don’t run on empty FIFO.
 - For wormhole routing, RC runs only on header; subsequent flits follow the chosen route.
 - RC output feeds the Request Matrix, which the Switch Allocator reads to resolve conflicts.

+## Why Route Compute (RC) compares destination vs router ID

+A router sits inside a grid of many routers.
+When a packet arrives, the router must decide whether:

+1. **This router is the packet’s final destination**, or
+2. **The packet must be forwarded**, and if so, **in which direction**.

+The only way to make that decision is to **compare**:

+- The packet’s destination address (from the header flit)
+- The router’s own address (hardwired as its ID or (x,y) coordinate)

+### Why comparison is essential
+- If the destination equals the router’s ID → deliver to LOCAL port.
+- If the destination is to the right → forward EAST.
+- If the destination is to the left → forward WEST.
+- If the destination is above → forward NORTH.
+- If the destination is below → forward SOUTH.

+Without comparing, the router has **no idea** whether the packet:
+- has reached its final node, or
+- must continue traveling in the mesh, and
+- what direction it must travel.

+### Summary
+The comparison step is the core decision-making action of RC.
+It turns the destination address inside the packet into a **directional routing choice**, enabling the router to forward packets through the network correctly.